MattMencel/cis_benchmark-cookbook/README.md

 The NOTES file in this cookbook includes additional notes about recommendations not implemented.

-Though I am an Opscode employee, this cookbook is not an Opscode project.
+This cookbook is not an Opscode project.
 It is only supported on a best effort basis.

-SELinux
+SELinux (RHEL)
 ----

-As the CIS Benchmark recommends enabling selinux, this cookbook keeps it enabled.
+As the CIS Benchmark recommends enabling selinux, the Red Hat recipes keep it enabled.
 This may affect the functionality of other cookbooks used on the system, which may require modification for any software they install to be configured for SELinux.

 CIS Benchmarks
 ====